fasrinaleem/OAuth2.0-WebApp/README.md

 Open the project in a familiar IDE (VSCode)

 Execute one of the command in the terminal and Start the web server using the following command from your working directory.
 The commands differ according to the version of python.

-1) python -m http.server 8000  (Python 3.x).
+1) Command for Python 3.x - python -m http.server 8000
-2) python -m SimpleHTTPServer 8000 (Python 2.x).
+2) Command for Python 2.x - python -m SimpleHTTPServer 8000

 Load the URL http://localhost:8000 into your browser.
 The first time you run the project, it prompts you to authorize access.